Follow Us On Twitter: www.twitter.com/wescarolynarts

 - Thomas Albright (March 3, 1973).
 "A Unique Radiance: Wilson's Giant Step Forward".
 San Francisco Chronicle.

-Since becoming art partners Wes and Carolyn have created over 30 images together with many more to come.
+Since becoming art partners Wes and Carolyn have created over 30 images together.
 These images include artwork for logos, posters, product labels, and various other projects that will be seen here on the site.

 Since about 2009, the two joined Moonalice Poster artist team and found they enjoyed each others company at events.
 They even met a couple of times in New York with the Moonalice poster artist group for art shows.
 Left stranded with adventurous minds in New York on one of those trips, they partied through with their fellow poster artists during Hurricane Sandy in 2012.
 They'd been evacuated from a hotel just across the street from the famous dangling Crane visible from the hotel window, there was fear that the crane would explode on the street below if it fell!